 Well, can you imagine my surprise and utter joy to receive an email from HGTV yesterday?

-I'm honoured and absolutely thrilled to be featured as one of their online Interior Design Professionals.
+I'm honoured and absolutely thrilled to be featured as one of their Interior Design Professionals.

-I'd love to have you check out 2 of the rooms I recently completed for a fabulous client of mine in Surrey, BC.
+I'd love to have you check out two of the rooms I recently completed for a fabulous client of mine in Surrey, BC.

-Just click the Room photo above, and join the fun!
+Just click either of the Room photos above, and join the fun!

 Jil Sonia McDonald is an interior designer working in the Lower Mainland, and Fraser Valley, BC.

 Hi, I'm thrilled to announce I won the best interior designer by Houzz for 2019.

 Just a little note, I've won this for 2013, 2014, 2015, 2016, 2017, 2018 and now 2019.
 Feel free to click on the link above for more info!

 If you'd love to get professional, interior design advice, please email us.